The basic currency requirements for airplane pilots.

 It must be noted that if you want to take a flight review in a type of aircraft, you must be qualified to fly the aircraft first.
 If you are an airplane private pilot you must take a proficiency check per 61.321 to be qualified to fly that particular airplane.

 The following should take the mystery out of a flight review.
-It is designed mainly for sport pilots but also apples to private pilots:
+It is designed mainly for sport pilots but also applies to private pilots:

 Frequently Asked Questions